faithque/7.3HD/README.md

 ## Contributing

-This boilerplate is open to suggestions and contributions, documentation contributions are also welcome! 😊
+This project is open to suggestions and contributions, documentation contributions are also welcome! 😊